-The 25th annual ceremony will be hosted by returning emcee Taye Diggs Jan.
-12, 2020 at The Barker Hangar in Los Angeles, California, and will be aired on The CW.
-A full list of this year’s nominees can be found here.
+The 26th annual Critics’ Choice ceremony took place March 7, 2021 at The Barker Hangar in Los Angeles, California, aired on The CW.
+Taye Diggs has hosted the event three consecutive times.
+A full list of nominees and winners can be found here.

 Beyond the typical categories, the film side also has trophies specifically for Best Comedy, Best Action Movie, and Best Sci-Fi or Horror Movie.
 (Meanwhile, documentaries are acknowledged separately at the Critics’ Choice Documentary Awards.)

 The fields for nominations can also be wider than, say, the Academy Awards.
-Executive producer and BFCA President Joey Berlin explained in an email to Backstage that’s because the CCAs tend to be a little more lenient if the race is especially tight.
+Former BFCA President and current CCA Chief Operating Officer Joey Berlin explained in an email to Backstage that’s because the CCAs tend to be a little more lenient if the race is especially tight.
 Rather than exclude someone to keep a category limited to five people, they’ll extend to six or seven.

 - Best Picture

 - Best Actor